HQ20/contracts/README.md

 contracts ──┬─── access        - Access Control Contracts, some of them built on top of `AccessControl.sol`
-            ├─── classifieds   - Example of a decentralized classifieds market for ERC721 ├─── dao           - Example of building a decentralized venture capital fund ├─── drafts        - Stuff not yet ready for prime-time ├─── energy        - Example of building a decentralized market for energy distribution ├─── exchange      - The Uniswap decentralized market contracts, with solidity tests ├─── introspection - Example of using ERC165 to verify contract types before casting
+            ├─── classifieds   - Example of a decentralized classifieds market for ERC721 ├─── dao           - Example of building a decentralized venture capital fund ├─── energy        - Example of building a decentralized market for energy distribution ├─── exchange      - The Uniswap decentralized market contracts, with solidity tests ├─── introspection - Example of using ERC165 to verify contract types before casting